Skip to the content.

 dsreg.bvs ✨ βœ… βœ… βœ… βœ… βœ… βœ… "Upwards Bleeping" sound, unknown usage listen

-help.lis ✨ βœ… βœ… βœ… βœ… βœ… βœ… "Double Buzzer" sound, unknown usage listen
+help.lis ✨ βœ… βœ… βœ… βœ… βœ… βœ… "Double Buzzer" sound, used when displaying the "Remove from favorites?" pop-up dialogue listen

 mfsvr.nkf ✨ βœ… 🚩 βœ… βœ… βœ… βœ… "Beep" sound that is played when entering a letter on the search keyboard listen